Libbya-crick/Libby-Lab-Website-2/index.md

 {% capture text %}

-To begin to answer these questions, we use the developing spinal cord as a model examine how cell intrinsic fate decisions and tissue scale morphogenesis interact, forming feedback loops to connect population level behaviours.
+To begin to answer these questions, we use the developing spinal cord as a model examine how cell fate decisions and tissue scale morphogenesis interact, forming feedback loops to connect population level behaviours to individual cell internal and external environments.

 {%
   include button.html